Skip to content

 Imagine that you’ve created a new electronic product.

-Your product is amazing, and you would love to show it to the world.
+Your product is fantastic, and you would love to show it to the world.
 But what happens when you turn it on?
-The battery instantly catches on fire, leading to a whole world of unhappy customers and recalls, worsening your reputation, and inviting potential lawsuits.
+The battery instantly catches on fire, leading to unhappy customers and recalls, worsening your reputation, and inviting potential lawsuits.

-Many products are tested for reliability before coming to market, and when it comes to electronic goods, the best way to certify them is through a UL certification.
+Many products are tested for reliability before coming to market, and the best way to certify electric goods is through UL certification

 Over the last three decades, Strouse has worked to ensure accuracy in the parts we build.
-UL certification requires that your product meets industry safety standards, for example, the UL 9540 energy storage standards.
+UL certification requires that your product meet industry safety standards, such as the UL 9540 energy storage standards.

 If you have a product that could require electronic safety testing, reading this article will prepare you for that project phase.

-What Is The Difference Between UL Recognized and UL Listed?
+What Is The Difference Between UL Listed and UL Recognized?

 UL-listed products have undergone many requirements, most of which are based on UL’s published Standards for safety.
 Yet, products are evaluated with additional needs in cases such as: